 Table 2 provides overview of all results.
-The results shown for metric based on model correspond to the optimal choice of the bonus parameter B. We have done sensitivity analysis of the metric based on the computational model with respect to the parameter - Spearman coefficient is quite stable, but Pearson coefficient is not (for details see [10]).
+The results shown for metric based on model correspond to the optimal choice of the bonus parameter B. Figure 12 provides sensitivity analysis of the metric based on the computational model with respect to the parameter - Spearman coefficient is quite stable, but Pearson coefficient is not.